 8. How can I share my thoughts and feedback on Wild Mile Chicago?

 A great way for you to get involved and share your thoughts is to review the presentations from past community meetings and share your feedback on the current Wild Mile Chicago designs.
-Check out past presentations and design boards under ‘Helpful Documents for the Community’ on the ‘Get Involved’ page of the website.
-We also encourage you to attend the third and final community meeting in April 2019.
+Check out past presentations and design boards under ‘Helpful Documents’ on the ‘Get Involved’ page of the website.
 At any moment, feel free to email us with any questions, comments, or concerns you have (email@example.com).
 You can also send us a message through this website here.
 We want to hear from you!